‘Vanderpump Rules’ Star Lala Kent Calls Out 50 Cent For Cyberbullying On Instagram, Again

 Lala Kent is attempting to fight back against 50 Cent as he continues to bash her and her fiancé, Randall Emmett, on Instagram.

-Following a number of posts shared by the rapper, in which he labeled the Vanderpump Rules star a number of things, including a “drunk” and a “crackhead,” Kent took to her Instagram page where she reinforced a message she first shared on her Instagram Stories days ago.
+Following a number of posts shared by the rapper, in which he labeled the Vanderpump Rules star a number of things, including a “drunk” and a “crackhead,” Kent took to her Instagram page where she reinforced a message she first shared on her Instagram stories days ago.

 In her post, Kent accused 50 Cent of cyberbullying but said that she has a strong mindset.
-As she explained, she’s been dealt with far worse things than being called names and falsely accused of bad behavior.
+As she explained, she’s been dealt with far worse things than being called names and false accusations of bad behavior.

-While Kent said on Instagram that she was being bullied, she was the one who actually reignited her feud with 50 Cent last week when she told Andy Cohen on his late-night talk show, Watch What Happens Live, that she had “dinged” the rapper’s ego and claimed to have “receipts” proving she got under his skin during their initial feud in April.
+While Kent said on Instagram that she was being bullied, she was the one who actually reignited her feud with 50 Cent.
+Last week, she told Andy Cohen on his late-night talk show, Watch What Happens Live, that she had “dinged” the rapper’s ego and claimed to have “receipts” proving she got under his skin during their initial feud in April.

 As Radar Online reported days ago, Kent went after 50 Cent in April by suggesting the male rapper was actually female.